 Finding the right sleep pattern

 Are you or is somebody you know stuck in a bad sleep pattern?
-As any parent knows, trying to get small children into the habit of going to bed and waking up at the right time can be hard work – especially when parents are need of sleep too!
+As any parent knows, trying to get small children into the habit of going to bed and waking up at the right time can be hard work – especially when parents are in need of sleep too!
 Establishing regular going to bed and getting up time takes effort.
 And that’s because sleep patterns are a learnt behaviour – for children and adults.

 We all need the right amount of sleep in a twenty-four hour period, about eight hours for the average adult and less as we get older.
 But the pattern of sleep can vary according to age and culture.
-So, as we know, people living in the Mediterranean may siesta in afternoon, sleeping for a couple of hours while it’s hot, and then stay up to eat and spend time with family and friends into the late evening.
+So, as we know, people living in the Mediterranean may take a siesta in the afternoon, sleeping for a couple of hours while it’s hot, and then stay up to eat and spend time with family and friends into the late evening.

 The best advice

 Sleep cycles follow a pattern too.
 At the start and the beginning we will have a short period of REM sleep when dreaming occurs.
-Dreaming is involved with keeping us emotionally healthy, switching of emotions we have not acted upon during the previous day, and clearing away toxins and pruning unhelpful connections which may have formed in our brains.
+Dreaming is involved with keeping us emotionally healthy, switching off emotions we have not acted upon during the previous day, and clearing away toxins and pruning unhelpful connections which may have formed in our brains.
 Between these phases of dream sleep, we drop into lighter and then deeper periods of sleep, allowing the brain to switch off and the body’s cells to repair.
 So instead of trying to get 8 hours – and feeling that we’re failing when we don’t – aim for blocks of 90 minutes of quality instead that make up 7 to 8 hours a day.

 Book yourself a sleep date!

 What can we do to get the best out of a ninety minute sleep cycle ever?
 Firstly, plan ahead.
 Look for opportunities in your diary when you can book yourself a refreshing sleep date.
 Book it in and make it a priority – say no to anybody arriving with last minute requests that conflict with your sleep date.
 You might like to agree with your partner that they will take any children or pets out during this time, so that your sleep date is uninterrupted.
 Make sure that you have a comfy place to lie down, free from light – use black out curtains and eye masks if you need to.
-Switch any phones or computers off at least thirty minutes before your sleep date and avoid drinking caffeinated drinks for a couple of hours beforehand too – but make yourself cocoa or a hot chocolate to relax you.
+Switch any phones or computers off at least thirty minutes before your sleep date and avoid drinking caffeinated drinks for a couple of hours beforehand too.
+Instead, make yourself cocoa or a hot chocolate to relax you.
 If you have a favourite set of pyjamas, or some relaxing music you’d like to play in the background, bring those to the sleep date too!
 Most importantly of all, enjoy laying down and getting into the habit of having regular no pressure sleep dates, to give yourself the best chance of letting your mind and body unwind and repair itself.

 #jointhehuddl and come to our next Huddl Up with Suffolk Mind to learn more about how we can help our children and young people get the right amount of sleep.
 Full event details here.